daytonamelia/Demultiplex/Assignment-the-first/Answers.md

     2. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
 Justify your answer.

-    Anywhere between Q20 and Q30 would be appropriate.
-I would use Q20.

     Looking at the [illumina website's section on quality scores](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/quality-scores.html) Q30 is shown to be 'virtually perfect'.
 Looking at my histograms, all of the mean quality scores are above 30, but many are around 30, so I worry that would cut too many reads.
-Q20 is an error rate of 1 in 100 bp, so that seems a more appropriate bottom cutoff.
+Q20 is an error rate of 1 in 100 bp, but that is too low.
+However, I want a high standard for my cutoff for indexes so I will go with Q30.

     3. How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command(s) you used.
 CHALLENGE: use a one-line command)